A Detailed Description of the CamSpec Likelihood Pipeline and a Reanalysis of the Planck High Frequency Maps: Comparison with ACT and SPT polarization spectra

 The TE and EE spectra measured by \Planck\ are noisy and so have little statistical power at multipoles $\ell \simgt 1000$.
-At higher multipoles, the ground based measurements by ACTpol \citep{Louis:2017} and SPTpol \citep{Henning:2018} have much higher sensitivity.
+At higher multipoles, the ground based polarization measurements by ACTpol \citep{Louis:2017} and SPTpol \citep{Henning:2018} have much higher sensitivity.
 These experiments have measured the TE and EE spectra with high precision up to multipoles of a few thousand, i.e. well into the CMB damping tail.
 The \Planck\ base \LCDM\ best-fit model is very well determined and makes accurate predictions of the polarization spectra at high multipoles.
-It is therefore worth asking whether this model is consistent with the results from ACTpol and SPTpol.
+It is therefore worth asking whether this model is consistent with the results from ACT and SPT.
 Tests of the damping tail provide a particularly important check of extended \LCDM\ models, including variants that could lead to a change in the sound horizon (e.g.\ \citep{Lancaster:2017,Kreisch:2019,Park:2019}).
+At the time of the submission of this paper, the ACT data release 4 (DR4) results \cite{Choi:2020, Aiola:2020} and SPT-3G results \cite{Dutcher:2021} had not yet appeared.
+As in the submitted version of this paper, we discuss the polarization measurements from SPTpol and ACTpol, but have added a brief comparison with ACT DR4 and SPT-3G polarization spectra.